LeaVerou/lea.verou.me/blog/2023/minimalist-affordances/index.md

 Could it be that the new GitHub comment UI is the beginning of a new convention?
 It’s possible, but the odds are slim.
 For new conventions to become established, they need to be widespread.
-Links, buttons, website logos are present on any website, so users get plenty of exposure to any evolution in their design.
+Links, buttons, and website logos are present on any website, so users get plenty of exposure to any evolution in their design.
 Similarly, multiline text fields and tabs are very commonplace UI elements.
 However, *their combination* is far less common.
-Even if every tabbed text field on the Web begun using the exact same design, the average user would still not get enough exposure to internalize it.
+Even if every tabbed text field on the Web began using the exact same design, the average user would still not get enough exposure to internalize it.

 ## UX Stockholm Syndrome